-Duolingo was part of a free education wave that hit the internet in the early 2010s, as entrepreneurs used the tools of the web and mobile to open up entrenched institutions.
+Duolingo was part of a free education wave that hit the internet in the early 2010s, as entrepreneurs saw the tools of the web and mobile to as a way to open up entrenched institutions to the masses.

-Luis von Ahn, who already had success selling two businesses to Google in his 20s, saw an opportunity to turn the language learning model on its head.
-Instead of having users pay-per-hour or subscribe, Duolingo would be free to all, enabling people from all backgrounds to learn a new language.
+Luis von Ahn, who already had success selling two businesses to Google in his 20’s, saw an opportunity to turn the language learning model on its head.
+Instead of having to pay-per-hour or subscribe, Duolingo would be free to all, enabling people from all backgrounds to learn a new language.

 Duolingo was a hit even before its official launch.
 In November 2011, the team launched a private beta and within a month 300,000 people had signed up on a waitlist.
-Within a year of launch, over 10 million people had downloaded the app, with five million active users.
+Over 10 million people downloaded the app in the first 12 months.

 Duolingo also separated itself from other language learning services by using data to its advantage.
 It regularly runs tests to find an optimal way to design a course, testing users on how quickly they learn part of the language and changing the formula to smooth the learning curve.